 Imagine you’re a researcher in a low- and middle-income country (LMIC), and you find that you need to conduct an economic evaluation for your country.
 Now, where do you start?
-Or if you get halfway and are stuck and don’t know how to conduct, what do you do?
+Or if you get halfway and are stuck, what do you do?

 These are the problems that the Guide to health Economic Analysis and Research (GEAR) resource aims to answer.
 It is an online platform dedicated towards helping LMICs’ academics, researchers and economic evaluation practitioners worldwide conduct high quality, policy relevant healthcare research.
 GEAR compiles and resolves gaps arising from methodological issues in the conduct and the use of economic evaluations.
 The resource will explore the issues in the conduct and the use of these evidences, potential solutions to the issues and future research questions to address these issues but also will.